TakuSemba/JetHub/README.md

 ## Threading

-This app uses Kotlin coroutine to archive asynchronize calls.
-The layers below the ViewModel are all suspend functions.
+This app uses Kotlin coroutine to archive asynchronize programing.
+The layers below ViewModel are all suspend functions.

 The basics of Kotlin coroutine can be learned from this [doc](https://github.com/Kotlin/kotlinx.coroutines/tree/master/docs).

 ## Github API Token

 This project is based on GitHub API.
-You can set your own token in local.properties and app will use the toekn everytime app requests network calls to Github API.
+You can set your own token in local.properties and app will use the token everytime app requests network calls to Github API.

 If you do not have a GitHub token, that's fine.
-You can use this app without any token, but the number of the API call is very limited by Github.
-You can see the detail from this [link](https://developer.github.com/v3/#rate-limiting).
+You can use this app without token, but the number of API call is very limited by Github.
+You can see the details from this [link](https://developer.github.com/v3/#rate-limiting).

 ```local.properties
 // local.properties